1e0ng/1e0ng.github.io/_posts/2025-01-01-tune-supmermicro-board-fun-speed-with-ipmitool.markdown

 - Server
 ---

 On this year's Christmas holiday, I was planning to do some maintainess with my home server, which is a Super Micro SYS-7048GR-TR (or X10DRG-Q if folks are more familar with the motherboard model).
 Then supprise came, when I tried to do something real, every time.
 I wasn't able to connect to the server by IPMI web portal!
 The Chrome browser showed an error of ERR_ADDRESS_UNREACHABLE, which means the connection was rejected.
-First thing came to my mind is I got hacked. <!-- more -->
+First thing came to my mind is I got hacked. <!--more-->

 The first mistake I made was I didn't even try with another browser.
 I tried with the ipmitool command line tool, and it was successful.
 I quickly figured out 2 solutions: